Ballet Folklórico: A traditional dance comes to life

 WICHITA, Kan.
-(KSNW) – A traditional Mexican dance that goes back centuries was performed Friday, at the Evergreen Recreation Center.
+(KSNW) – A traditional Mexican dance that goes back decades was performed Friday, at the Evergreen Recreation Center.

-“What we do is dance Mexican songs, different Mexican songs, and around the world, some of them are from Jalisco,” said dancer, Ayelen Dominguez.
+“What we do is dance Mexican songs, different Mexican songs, and around the world, some of them are from Jalisco,” said Ayelen Dominguez, dancer.

 Music, food, games and even Santa were just a few of the things on display at the Rec Center.